I have found puppet-making to be where my passion lies - creating characters from observation and imagination, and building a world for them.

 Director and animator - official music video for dolly said no to elvis by mark nevin (November 22nd- February 2nd)

-Character Design for a degree film being made at ESCAC, Barcelona (November - present)
+Character Design and puppet making for a degree film being made at ESCAC, Barcelona (November 2017- April 2018)

 Director and Animator of the music video for Konnichiwa by Matthew Evens (november 2017)